Kwantigon/BWF/README.md

 ./bwf.sh -d '20180516' t          shows all tournaments from the week of 2018 May 16 until the end of 2018

-./bwf.sh -f -d '20190201' t       shows all completed tournaments from the week of 2019 February up until the current week
+./bwf.sh -f -d '20190201' t       shows all completed tournaments from the week of 2019 February 01 up until the current week

+./bwf.sh -s 'total bwf' -d '20180101' t   searches for all tournaments of 2018 which have "total bwf" in their name
+                                          in this case the result is

+                                          20      20-27   TOTAL BWF Thomas & Uber Cup Finals 2018
+                                          31      30-05   TOTAL BWF World Championships 2018